KyleFord76063/GitTraining/09-Blame/readme.md

 git-gui blame
 -------------

 This text is on command line git usage, so this will not be described, but seriously, take some time to play with `git gui blame`.
-Lot of really cool features, my go-to tool for code archeology.
+Lot of really cool features, my go-to tool for code archaeology.

 More informations
 -----------------